How to self-host a Minecraft server on Linux with Paper

 Why use Paper instead of the vanilla server

-That means the first thing to verify is not RAM.
+That is why the first thing to verify is not RAM.
 It is the exact Java version your chosen Paper build needs.

 What this guide covers